fzkhan19/ai-computer-use/README.md

 # AI Computer User

 An experimental script for using AI to interact with Windows applications through natural mouse movements, keystrokes, and intelligent screen analysis.
-With the help of **LangChain**, **PyAutoGUI**, and **PyTesseract**, this project automates tasks based on real-time visual and contextual information, enabling a pseudo-user experience powered by an AI-driven approach.
+With the help of **LangChain**, **PyAutoGUI**, this project automates tasks based on real-time visual and contextual information, enabling a pseudo-user experience powered by an AI-driven approach.

 ## Features